 Child Advocacy and Parental Support (CAPS) is a voluntary home-based case management service free to families with children 0-17 years of age who are not otherwise receiving preventative case management services.
-By connecting families with resources needed to strengthen them, as well as educating them on things such as parenting techniques, CAPS provides short term, goal oriented services to help families meet their maximum self-sufficiency potential.
+By connecting families with resources, CAPS provides short term, goal oriented services to help families meet their maximum self-sufficiency potential.

-The CAPS program is funded through a Community Partners for Child Safety grant from the state of Indiana.
-The program assists families who reside in Clark, Floyd, Harrison, Scott and Washington Counties, and need help learning about and accessing community resources
+The CAPS program is funded through a Community Partners for Child Safety contract with the State of Indiana Department of Child Services..
+The program assists families who reside in Clark, Floyd, Harrison, Scott and Washington Counties.

 CAPS provides home-based, goal oriented case management to address: